-Academic graduation requirements for Master of Science and Master of Engineering Programs above those established by the Graduate Studies Office include taking the following four courses: Advanced Thermodynamics, Transport Phenomena, Reactor Design, and Mathematical Methods in Chemical Engineering.
+Academic graduation requirements for Master of Science and Master of Engineering Programs above those established by the Graduate Studies Office include approving the following four core courses: Advanced Thermodynamics, Transport Phenomena, Reactor Design, and Mathematical Methods in Chemical Engineering.

 Research in the Department of Chemical Engineering spans the spectrum form fundamental work on chemical engineering science to applications development.
-Research projects broadly falls in four categories:
+Research projects broadly falls in the following categories:

-- Bioprocess and Biomedical Engineering - Environmental Engineering and renewable Energy - Nanostructured Materials Synthesis and Applications - Pharmaceutical Engineering
+- Bioprocess and Biomedical Engineering

+- Catalysis and Surface Engineering

+- Complex Fluids and Soft Matter

+- Transport and Separations

+- Pharmaceutical and Chemical Processes